Docs

 Content

-Use this when your app already extracted or rendered the content.
+Use this when your app or agent already extracted or rendered the content.

 curl -X POST https://api.lectorai.app/v1/listen-content \